flautrup/SessionAPITestModule/README.txt

-AccessControlTestModule
+SessionAPITestModule

 Description:
-This is a authentication module to be used for testing access control of the QV product.
-This should never be used in production scenarios as it is lacking security.
+This is a example implemantation in Nodejs of how the Session API in the Qlik Sense Proxy can be used.

 Installation:
 	Install nodejs found at http://nodejs.org/
-	Download the AccessControlTestModule.zip
+	Download the SessionAPITestModule.zip
-	Unzip AccessControlTestModule
+	Unzip SessionAPITestModule
-	From the command prompt go to the directory where you unzipped AccessControTestModule Run npm install
+	From the command prompt go to the directory where you unzipped SessionAPITestModule Run npm install
-	Go to QVC and export certificate for host that AccessControlTestModule is running on with password test Copy certificates from C:\ProgramData\QlikTech\QlikView12\Repository\Exported Certificates\[host] to the directory where you unzipped AccessControlTestModule
+	Go to QMC and export certificate for host that SessionAPITestModule is running on with password test Copy certificates from C:\ProgramData\Qlik\Sense\Repository\Exported Certificates\[host] to the directory where you unzipped SessionAPITestModule
-	From the directory where you unzipped AccessControlTestModule run "node AccessControlTestModule.js" Add a virtual proxy to the proxy with prefix "custom", Authentication module redirect URI "https://[server]:8185, Session cookie header name to "X-Qlik-Session-custom" and press OK and then Save.
+	From the directory where you unzipped AccessControlTestModule run "node AccessControlTestModule.js" Access SessionAPITestModule though your browser on https://[host]:8190/

-	Access the platform on https://[QV proxy server]/custom/hub or https://[QV proxy server]/custom/qmc and you will be authenticated with the new module
+Use:
+	When you press login on the page a session token is generated for that user and sent to the proxy to be created.
+If you press the link to redirect to the hub you are loged into Qlik Sense using the session.
+	If you go back to the https://[host]:8190/ you can now request information about the current session or logout the current session.

+	In a real use case a portal that embedd Qlik Sense content could register it's session after the user has been authenticated.
+Doing this would let the portal use the portal session to request Qlik Sense content.

 Setup:
 To add or change users edit the SelectUser.htm file.